lucastamburlini/FreelanceTips/README.en.md

 - Infinite scroll for posts and "UP!" button to scroll back to the top of the page.
 - Playwright tests to verify the frontend's correct operation.
 - The possibility of sending an email through a contact form to get in touch with me.
+- Context used to manage user and post information.

 ## Assigned and Completed Tasks